tsackton/taelgar/Groups/Urskan Magical Organizations/Rodnya Voknaz.md

 tags: [organization, status/needswork/wip]
 ---

-A mysterious group, one of the eight Rodnya that rule Ursk.
+A mysterious group, one of the eight rodnye that rule Ursk.